Video games and Linux: Game creation systems

+Level editors

+Various level editors exist for Linux, such as wxqoole, GtkRadiant, TrenchBroom and J.A.C.K. for the id Tech engines and related, Eureka, SLADE and ReDoomEd for the Doom engine, and the general purpose tile map editors LDtk, Ogmo, and Tiled.

 Debuggers

 Several game development tools have been available for Linux, including GNU Debugger, LLDB, Valgrind, glslang and others.
 VOGL, a debugger for OpenGL was released on 12 March 2014.
-An open-source, cross-platform clone of Enterbrain's RPG Maker (2000, 2003, XP, VX), called OpenRPG Maker, is currently in development.

 Available interfaces and SDKs

 There are multiple interfaces and Software Development Kits available for Linux, and almost all of them are cross-platform.
 Most are free and open-source software subject to the terms of the zlib License, making it possible to static link against them from fully closed-source proprietary software.
 One difficulty due to this abundance of interfaces, is the difficulty for programmers to choose the best suitable audio API for their purpose.
 The main developer of the PulseAudio project, Lennart Poettering, commented on this issue.

 Physics engines, audio libraries, that are available as modules for game engines, have been available for Linux for a long time.

 The book Programming Linux Games covers a couple of the available APIs suited for video game development for Linux, while The Linux Programming Interface covers the Linux kernel interfaces in much greater detail.